Mary is a first time homebuyer who had to jump through more hoops than a circus clown to buy her first house.

 5. Once you have found a home you and your realtor will come up with an offer for the home.
 You'll be required to sign a few documents during this process but nowhere near what you'll be signing later.
 Just be on the lookout for those documents so the offer can be made.
 I also want to note that you may have a few offers that get denied before you get a yes.
 So don't get discouraged if that house you fell in love with goes to someone who made a better offer.
 You'll find a home and with a great agent it won't' take very long at all.

 6. Once you get an accepted offer the real waiting and headache can being, lol.
 No joke though this is when you have to be ready.

 1. Once your offer is accepted you, your, realtor and your loan officer can start working together.
 You'll get an estimate closing date and how much your loan is going to be for.
 That's including your down payment, closing cost, earnest cash amount, inspection cost, appraisal cost, pest control cost.
 You'll receive documents that sign which will go over these so make sure to read everything, this is a binding agreement.

-3. Once you've given them all the information they need then they can send your file to an underwriter.
-The underwriting will go through your file with a fine tooth comb.
+3. Once you've given them all the information that is needed then they can send your file to an underwriter.
+The underwriting will go through your file with a fine-tooth comb.
 They with either accept your loan right away, deny it, or give you an approval with conditions.
 Most of the time they'll give you the approval with conditions.
 This is when the crazy amount of filing, uploading and searching for documents started for me.

-5. Once you've given the information they have requested they can submit your file for final approval.
-During this time they look over your fie again and look at your credit again to make sure nothing has changed.
+5. Once you've given the information that has been requested, they can submit your file for final approval.
+During this time, they'll look over your fie again and look at your credit again to make sure nothing has changed.

 6. If everything went well this is when you will get the Clear to Close.
 As long as everything went well with your home's appraisal, and inspections then you're almost there.